yzhong52/tutorial/Install HBase on Google Virtual Machine.md

 * Column family is a collection of columns.
 * Column is a collection of key value pairs.

+**HBase Architecture**

+In HBase, tables are split into regions and are served by the region servers.
+Regions are vertically divided by column families into "Stores".
+Stores are saved as files in HDFS.
+Shown below is the architecture of HBase.

+HBase has three major components: the client library, a master server, and region servers.
+Region servers can be added or removed as per requirement.

+*Master Server*

+* Assigns regions to the region servers and takes the help of Apache ZooKeeper for this task.
+* Handles load balancing of the regions across region servers.
+It unloads the busy servers and shifts the regions to less occupied servers.
+* Maintains the state of the cluster by negotiating the load balancing.
+* Is responsible for schema changes and other metadata operations such as creation of tables and column families.

+*Region server*

+Regions are tables that are split up and spread across the region servers.
+The region servers have regions that:

+* Communicate with the client and handle data-related operations.
+* Handle read and write requests for all the regions under it.
+* Decide the size of the region by following the region size thresholds.
+* When we take a deeper look into the region server, it contain regions and stores as shown below:

+The store contains memory store and HFiles.
+Memstore is just like a cache memory.
+Anything that is entered into the HBase is stored here initially.
+Later, the data is transferred and saved in Hfiles as blocks and the memstore is flushed.

+*Zookeeper*

+Zookeeper is an open-source project that provides services like maintaining configuration information, naming, providing distributed synchronization, etc.

+* Zookeeper has ephemeral nodes representing different region servers.
+Master servers use these nodes to discover available servers.
+* In addition to availability, the nodes are also used to track server failures or network partitions.
+* Clients communicate with region servers via zookeeper.
+* In pseudo and standalone modes, HBase itself will take care of zookeeper.

 # Google Cloud Instance

 For the purpose of this tutorial, we use google clound instance virtual machine to demontrate how to install hbase.
-However, in real life, if you should most likely use [Bigtable](https://cloud.google.com/bigtable/docs/) provided by Google.
+However, in reality, if you should most likely use [Bigtable](https://cloud.google.com/bigtable/docs/) provided by Google.

 > **Bigtable**
 >
 > Cloud Bigtable is a fully managed NoSQL database that supports the popular open-source Apache HBase 1.0 API.
 You can provision Cloud Bigtable instances for your workload, then use the Bigtable HBase client to develop applications using the standard open-source Big Data tools you're familiar with.

-But for learning purposes, we will install HBase with a barebone Ubuntu virtual machine.
+But we will install HBase with a barebone Ubuntu virtual machine here, just for fun.

+To begin with, let's create a new project,

 ![](./create_project.png)

+and a most recent version of Ubuntu.

 ![](./create_instance.png)

+To keep things simple, we will allow both http and https traffics.

 ![](./firewall.png)

-Creating a User
+That's all we need for setup, now let's SSH to the machine and start the dirty work.

+# Create Account

+It is recommended to create a separate user for Hadoop to isolate the Hadoop file system from the Unix file system.
+We created a user `hadoop` with password `password` below.

-	yzhong_cs@instance-1:~$ sudo useradd hadoop
+	$ sudo useradd hadoop
-	yzhong_cs@instance-1:~$ sudo passwd hadoop
+	$ sudo passwd hadoop
 	Enter new UNIX password: password
 	Retype new UNIX password: password
 	passwd: password updated successfully

-SSH Setup and Key Generation
 SSH setup is required to perform different operations on the cluster such as start, stop, and distributed daemon shell operations.
-To authenticate different users of Hadoop, it is required to provide public/private key pair for a Hadoop user and share it with different users.

 The following commands are used to generate a key value pair using SSH.
 Copy the public keys form id_rsa.pub to authorized_keys, and provide owner, read and write permissions to authorized_keys file respectively.

-	yzhong_cs@instance-1:~$ ssh-keygen -t rsa
+	$ ssh-keygen -t rsa
 	Generating public/private rsa key pair.
 	Enter file in which to save the key (/home/yzhong_cs/.ssh/id_rsa):
 	Enter passphrase (empty for no passphrase):